Wow is Lavender Oil versatile! It can do SO much.

 It smells great, it’s relaxing, and cleansing!
 Since I’ve been studying the properties and uses for this oil, I’ve heard over and over “When in doubt, use Lavender.”
 Pretty good testimonial, yes?

 Earlier in the month, I shared some of the fun ways I’ve been using Lavender Oil.
-Last week I spent a half an hour making some fun projects – that would also make great gifts!
+Last week I spent half an hour creating some fun products – that would also make great gifts!

 Lavender Bath Salts